Don't wait as long as I did to face your financial reality.

 Stop Playing Into the Drama

-In April the Federal Reserve announced that Americans had hit over $1 trillion in credit card debt.
 Credit card debt is the highest it’s ever been in U.S. history, and everyone seems to have a horror story to tell.
 Well, it’s time to stop listening to your own trauma and drama and start looking at what actions you can take.
-At one point I got three different jobs, rather than sit and complain to my friends and family about my debt.
+At one point I had three different jobs, rather than sit and complain to my friends and family about my debt.

 Anytime someone offered me paying work, I took it.
 Some jobs I loved; some I hated.
 Some were really slow.
 None of it mattered.
 I was constantly looking for what else I could do to make more money and put a dent into my debt.